kubecost/poc-common-configurations/fluxcd/README.md

 # Flux CD sample files for Kubecost Enterprise

+Many thanks to @jash2105 for the amazing write up for this.
+This configuration guide is provided as-is with best effort support for Kubecost Enterprise users.
+Kubecost support has limited experience with FluxCD.

 ## federated-etl-flux
 In this folder you will find an example of deploying Kubecost using the Federated ETL method for data federation